top of page

 • To see a list of recent policies that may affect you, click here.

-CRCKY will be holding our last passport workshop March 5th, 2025.
-In the meantime, you can also sign up to get a passport on your own.
+CRCKY is no longer providing financial assistance for passport fees.
+You can sign up to get a passport on your own.
 Click here for how to get a passport.
-We are no longer able to pay for passport fees, but we can help you fill out the forms.
+Although we are no longer able to pay for passport fees, but we can help you fill out the forms.
 Click here to register In English for help with Mary Queen of the Holy Rosary: they also provide support if you need help.
 For Spanish, click here.

 Free Resources for Immigrants

-For CRCKY's guide of free Kentucky resources available to immigrants in Kentucky, click here to access the guide in English, Spanish, French, Haitian Creole, Portuguese, or Ukrainian.
+For CRCKY's guide of free Kentucky resources available to immigrants in Kentucky, click here to access the guide in English, Spanish, or French.

 Click here for a list of other languages our resource packet is available in.
 Please email dominiqueolbert@crcky.org for a Google translated copy in your preferred language.